LoveSoftware/getting-started-with-the-elk-stack/docs/Exercises.md

 1) Copy the project directory from the supplied USB key

-2) If you haven't got vagrant installed, install it from the supplied binary in the project directory
+2) If you haven't got vagrant or virtualbox installed check the 'software' folder on the usb stick.

 ##Setup